CptDestiny/TimeChecker/README.md

 # Final Project CAS in Objectoriented Programming

-TimeChecker app with .NET WPF and ASP.NET to track and save time spendings.
-Desktop UI with WPF, SQLite Database for Testing and ASP.NET Frontend for managing database data saved through the desktop app.
+TimeChecker app with .NET WPF and ASP.NET to track and manage times spend on doing something (Stopwatch principle).
+Desktop UI with WPF, SQLite Database for Testing and ASP.NET Frontend for managing database data stored with the desktop app.

 ## How to start